 Some intersections may be dangerous because of all of the activity, whether from businesses on the corner or because the intersection has more than two roads crossing one another.
-Congested highways are also conducive to accidents as people get impatient and start switching back and forth from lane to lane, just hoping to get that extra few feet.
+Congested highways are also conducive to accidents as people get impatient and start switching back and forth from lane to lane, just hoping to get those extra few feet.

 Being prepared for an accident can make a difficult time a bit easier.
 Keep our contact information handy to call or have it available for a loved one to call in the event that you cannot.
 We will help you or your loved ones through this trying time.

 Weatherford and Henderson in Fort Worth